eheperson/webberry/readme.md

 # Webberry

-**Template repository for the dockerized django apps based on postgresql database.**
+**Template repository for the dockerized django apps based on postgresql database..**

+> `/app/main` directory created by `'$ django-admin startproject main'` command.
+You can use this project as your main project or just remove it and create new one.

+> Default admin user is : `username: 'admin', password: '123456@@' ` for the django admin panel.
 ___
 ## Preparing :